digi-ron/AU-Falcon-SPUD-Project/Engine/SparkPlugs/SparkPlugs.md

 1. replace the sparkplug as required and **hand tighten** using the extension bar and sparkplug socket.

-    > ensure your sparkplugs are gapped correctly before installation, as this will cause misfires if not paid attention to {: .block-note}
+    > Ensure your sparkplugs are gapped correctly before installation, as this will cause misfires if not paid attention to {: .block-note}

     ![sparkplug tightening](./hand-tighen-spark.jpg)